Cycle Consistency as Reward: Learning Image-Text Alignment without Human Preferences

 \section{CyclePrefDB Dataset Details}

 \paragraph{Image and Text Reconstructions} We provide examples of reconstructed images and texts used to create comparison pairs in our dataset in Figure~\ref{fig:reconstructions}.
 Generally, we find that better, more descriptive image captions lead to image reconstructions that are more similar to the input image.
-Symmetrically, generated images that are faithful to the prompt have text reconstructions that reflect this.
-However, there exists failure cases often due to poor reconstructions as in Figure~\ref{fig:failures}.
+Symmetrically, generated images that are faithful to the prompt have text reconstructions reflecting this.
+However, failure cases can occur due to poor reconstructions as in Figure~\ref{fig:failures}.

 \paragraph{Dataset Filtering} Common strategies for filtering human preferences include: (1) removing duplicate entries, (2) filtering out cases where both responses are harmful or irrelevant~\cite{yeh2024reliable}, and (3) excluding low-margin examples where one response is only marginally better than the other~\cite{deng2025less}.
 Following these principles, we adopt a similar filtering strategy by removing duplicate captions, excluding examples where the reward difference is within a certain threshold, i.e., $|r_i-r_j|<\tau_\text{sim}$, and discarding comparison pairs where the preferred reward is below a threshold, i.e., $r_i <\tau_\text{neg}$.
 In practice, we use $\tau_\text{sim}=0.005$, $\tau_\text{neg}=0.7$ for DreamSim, and $\tau_\text{neg}=0.4$ for SBERT.
-In practice, training with this dataset filtering leads to a small performance gain on alignment benchmarks and a bigger performance gap in best-of-$N$ experiments seen in Figure~\ref{fig:bon_filtering}.
+In practice, training with dataset filtering leads to a small performance gain on alignment benchmarks and a bigger performance gap in Best-of-$N$ experiments as seen in Figure~\ref{fig:bon_filtering}.

 \paragraph{Prompt Choice} To ensure that all image-to-text models can produce image descriptions to the best of their ability, we use the prompt recommended by the model distributor, as shown in Table~\ref{tab:prompt_detail}.